Psychiatric Evaluation Template

 What is a mental illness test?

-Mental illness tests, also known as psychological assessments or screening tools, play a crucial role in identifying a potential mental health condition or disorder.
-These tests are designed to evaluate an individual's cognitive, emotional, and behavioral functioning through various methods, such as self-assessments, structured interviews, and performance-based tasks.
+A mental illness test, also known as a mental health evaluation or psychological assessment, plays a crucial role in identifying a potential mental health condition or disorder.
+These tests are designed to evaluate an individual’s cognitive, emotional, and behavioral functioning through various methods, such as self-assessments, structured interviews, and performance-based tasks.

 Here, we will explore some common types of mental health tests used to screen for or assess common mental health issues: